Tourism official: Adult video shared on Instagram a mistake

 - Saying goodbye to Seattle’s Old Spaghetti Factory

-The newspaper reports that Dorsey posted the video using a Bureau-purchased iPhone 7 from a Baton Rouge hotel room while on a business trip.
+Dorsey posted the video using a Bureau-purchased iPhone 7 from a Baton Rouge hotel room while on a business trip, the newspaper reported.

 Information from: Minden Press-Herald, http://www.press-herald.com/